TusharDhage/aws/sns (simple notification server).md

 <img src="SNS/21.png">

->select SNSFailureFeedback and the SNSSuccessFeedback go inside copy its ARN and paste it to the IAM role for successful deliveries box. and do it same for IAM role for failuer deliveries.
+> select SNSFailureFeedback and the SNSSuccessFeedback go inside copy its ARN and paste it to the IAM role for successful deliveries box   and do it same for IAM role for failuer deliveries.

 <img src="SNS/14.png">

->Now click on `create topic` then you will see your topic in the list.
+> Now click on `create topic` then you will see your topic in the list.

 <img src="SNS/3.png">